 Volunteering is easy and fun!
-Here is what you need to know to begin volunteering with us.
+Here is what you need to know to begin volunteering with us:

-- Once you have completed the orientations, you will be sent a link to Sign Up, where you can sign up for your volunteer shifts
+- Once you have completed the orientation you will be sent a link to SignUp.com.
+This is where you can sign up for volunteer shifts.

-Our Critter Care Crew works in the lobby where the education animals reside.
-This is the first thing the public will see and smell when they come through the door.
-It is imperative that it be maintained to the highest standards.
+Our Critter Care Crew (formerly known as Lizard Lounge) works in the Center where the education animals reside.
+This is the first thing the public will see and smell when they come through the door, so it is imperative that it be maintained to the highest standards.
 Our education animals deserve the best quality diets as well as a variety of enrichment activities.
 These animals are critical to the success of our education program.